Parts of the throat (pharynx)

 Nasopharyngeal cancer (nay-zoh-fuh-RIN-jee-ul) is cancer that occurs in the nasopharynx, which is located behind the nose and above the throat.

-Nasopharyngeal cancer is rare in the United States.
-It’s much more common in other parts of the world – especially in Southeast Asia.
+- Nasopharyngeal cancer is rare in the United States.
+It is much more common in other parts of the world – especially in Southeast Asia.

-Nasopharyngeal cancer is difficult to detect at an early stage.
-This is likely because the nasopharynx is not easy to examine and the symptoms of nasopharynx cancer are similar to other more common conditions.
-Nasopharyngeal carcinoma Treatment in Hyderabad
+- Nasopharyngeal cancer is difficult to detect early on.
+This is likely because the nasopharynx is not easy to examine and the symptoms of nasopharyngeal cancer are similar to other more common conditions.

 At an early stage, carcinoma of the nasopharynx may not cause symptoms.
 Possible visible symptoms of nasopharyngeal cancer include: